Sir-Goose/Sizer/README.md

     Attempts to read the file size using os.path.getsize().
     Handles exceptions if the file cannot be read or does not exist.

-License
-[Choose a License - for example, MIT]

-Contributions
-Feel free to fork this project and submit pull requests.
-If you find any bugs or have suggestions for improvements, please open an issue.

-Author

-    Matthew Allison